GildedPleb/eslint-config-current-thing/README.md

 You can always extend/disable this config to meet your own needs.
 However, if you think a config should be included, and it passes the `monthly count test` (and is not garbage/has stars/contributors, etc.), open a PR or Issue, and it will be added.
 When adding a rule, the `recommended` version of that rule will be unashamedly used with as little alterations as possible (however, if it has serious conflicts with higher priority rules we will find workarounds, e.g. even "lite" FP rules break everything popular).

-This repo does all it can to _not_ define any new individual rules or to have any opinion outside of getting the various pieces to play nice together.
+Outside of getting the various pieces to play nice together, this repo does all it can to _not_ define any new individual rules or to have any opinion. **[Holding back intensifies]**

 ### 2. Conflicts